 Faith-Based Travelers: See the following webpages for details:

-LGBTI Travelers: Consensual same-sex sexual relations are illegal in South Sudan with penalties up to 10 years’ imprisonment.
-If non-consensual, the penalty is up to 14 years imprisonment.
+LGBTI Travelers: Same-sex sexual relations are considered illegal in South Sudan with penalties of up to 10 years’ imprisonment, if consensual.
+If non-consensual, the penalty is up to 14 years’ imprisonment.
 Societal discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons is widespread, and there are no known LGBTI organizations.

 Travelers with Disabilities: Persons with disabilities face limited access to transportation, public buildings, hotels, and communication accommodations.
 There are few sidewalks and no curb-cuts, and most buildings lack elevators.